Plasma that contains a higher concentration of platelets (generally 6-8 x baseline).

-PRP stimulates growth factors, stem cells, and cytokines that are integral to tissue growth and repair.
+Platelets stimulates growth factors, cells, and cytokines that are integral to tissue growth and repair.

-No, all PRP is not the same.
-The goal is to obtain a high concentration of undamaged PRP.
-Pure PRP is dependent on your blood draw technique, centrifuge, and number of spins that provides the highest yield of concentrated platelets.
-Having higher concentrations of platelets reduces the number of PRP injection sessions.
+No, all are not the same.
+The goal is to obtain a high concentration of undamaged Platelets.
+Pure platelets are dependent on your blood draw technique, centrifuge, and number of spins that provides the highest yield of concentrated platelets.
+Having higher concentrations of platelets reduces the number of injection sessions.

 No. Although applying a serum to the skin will moisturize your skin, one of the functions of the outer layer (epidermis) is to protect your skin.
-For PRP to work, it requires getting through the epidermal layer (protective layer) and down into where PRP can interact with growth factors without platelet breakdown.
+For it to work, it requires getting through the epidermal layer (protective layer) and down into where it can interact with growth factors without platelet breakdown.

 Why is the swelling worse post treatment?